S2change/vegetation_loss/data_info/reference_data/ICNF/readme.md

 | 19 | AreaHaPov |  | Decimal (double) | Real | 32 | 15 |  |
 | 20 | AreaHaMato |  | Decimal (double) | Real | 32 | 15 |  |
 | 21 | AreaHaAgri |  | Decimal (double) | Real | 32 | 15 |  |

+<br><br>
+`squares_icnf_dates.gpkg` — 3-km grid used for CCD error diagnostics
+- Purpose: identify areas where CCD fails to detect change within the burned perimeter.<br>
+- Fields included in the GeoPackage:
+  - `id` — unique cell identifier
+  - `DH_Inicio` — start date of the fire, from the ICNF dataset
+  - `DH_Fim` — end date of the fire, from the ICNF dataset